 This is where the soul of the dish resides.
 The filling is a carefully balanced mixture designed for maximum flavor and a luxurious, creamy texture.

 - Ricotta Cheese: This forms the creamy, luscious base.
-We strongly recommend whole milk ricotta for its superior richness and creamier consistency, which directly translates to a more decadent final product.
+We strongly recommend whole milk ricotta for its superior richness and creamier consistency.

 - Shrimp & Crab: This is the star duo.
-The finely chopped shrimp provides a pleasant, slightly firm texture and a sweet flavor, while the delicate lump crab meat adds a layer of sublime sweetness and a flaky texture that melts in your mouth.
+The finely chopped shrimp provides a pleasant, slightly firm texture and a sweet flavor, while the delicate lump crab meat adds a layer of sublime sweetness and a flaky texture.

 - The Unsung Hero (Egg): A single egg is the critical binder.
-It helps the cheese and seafood mixture hold its shape inside the shell, preventing it from becoming loose or watery during the baking process.
+It helps the cheese and seafood mixture hold its shape inside the shell, preventing it from becoming loose or watery during baking.

 The Dreamy Garlic Cream Sauce: The Silky Blanket